AllskyTeam/allsky/README.md

 You will need the following:

- * A Raspberry Pi (Zero 2, 2, 3, 4) running Pi OS.
+ * A Raspberry Pi (Zero 2, 2, 3, 4, or 5) running Pi OS.
- * A camera (Raspberry Pi HQ, Module 3, or RPi compatible, or ZWO ASI)
+ * A camera (Raspberry Pi HQ, Module 3, or RPi compatible, or ZWO ASI released before October 2023)

 &nbsp;